Fans3-AI/fans3_base/README.md

 ## ⚙️ Environment Variables

-Set the following environment variables in a `.env` file at the root of the project:
+Create a `.env` file in the project root with the following content:

 ```env
 VITE_JWT="<your-Pinata-token>"